Mattress Financing: Is it Worth it?

-It’s come time to buy a new mattress.
-As you’re bombarded with 0% APR and other credit options, you should ask yourself, is financing a mattress worth it?
+As you’re bombarded with 0% APR and other credit options, ask yourself: is mattress financing worth it?

 Cash may be king, but credit is universal.
 These days you can pay for nearly everything with credit.
-What was once saved for large purchases like homes and cars is now the way that many Americans budget—finance everything into simple monthly payments.
+What was once saved for large purchases like homes and cars is now the way that many people budget.

 What Is Mattress Financing?